wpilibsuite/allwpilib/README.md

     - Run `./gradlew installSystemCoreToolchain` after cloning this repository
     - If the WPILib installer was used, this toolchain is already installed

 On macOS ARM, run `softwareupdate --install-rosetta`.
-This is necessary to be able to use the macOS x86 roboRIO toolchain on ARM.
+This is necessary to be able to use the macOS x86 Systemcore toolchain on ARM.

 On linux, run `sudo apt install libx11-dev libgl-dev libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev` to be able to build things depending on glfw.